The Cold War 1945-1991

 About the Presenter:

 Brad Kelly(BA, Grad Dip.
-Ed, MEd Leadership) is an author and writing coach based at St. Mary’s Star of the Sea College in Wollongong.
+Ed, MEd Leadership) is an author and writing coach based in Wollongong.
 He has 15 years of experience in the classroom and in curriculum leadership.
 He is fascinated by how teachers teach writing and how students learn to write.
 Brad spends his days observing, discussing and trying to understand insights into developing student writing.
 He has authored five modern history textbooks with Cengage Nelson including The Cold War 1945-1991 (2018), The World Order 1991-2011 (2018), Investigating Modern History (2018) and more.
 He has been a presenter at HTA NSW, TTA professional learning and consults schools on improving writing instruction.
 Brad is a tour leader with Academy Travel, and leads the Modern History teacher development tour to Germany and Russia.

 About the Cold War: